The Most Important Era of the

 Cousin David and King Saul now became great friends but the relationship didn’t last too long.
 Saul became jealous of David after the young man continued to be showered with adulation from the Israelites for the Goliath incident and subsequent victories.

 After David became King we Weems had a nice life in a city that was at least above sea level.
 The city was named after the King and called the “City of David.”
 As years rolled by, as you might expect, conflict was always just around the corner.
-Wars and conquest seem to be the only hBabylonlife we would ever know.
+Wars and conquest seem to be the only life we would ever know.
 The next serious problem was the Babylonians.
 We had lost some of our fighting skills and they simply took us into captivity.

 We suffered through this exile and finally some of us were allowed to return home to the Promised Land.
 The exile had some highlights.
 King Nebuchadnezzar was so furious with our cousins Shadrach, Meshach and Abednego that he ordered the furnace heated seven times hotter than usual.
 He then commanded some of the strongest soldiers in his army to tie up Shadrach, Meshach and Abednego and throw them into the blazing furnace.
 Exactly how Shadrach, Meshach and Abednego escaped from the furnace is open for debate but they did cause us some anxious moments.
 We treaded lightly around King Nebuchadnezzar after that.
 We made sure we could spell his name even though we couldn’t write it.